paulwarren/nzde/dict/P/README.md

 >  We remember further back than that, when the small community that then pioneered the destinies of this town found sufficient talent and leisure to give capital musical entertainments. <i>(Jan 28, 1890,Poverty Bay Herald,3</i>)

 >  <b>EVANS</b> A study ... shows that there was a marked interest in these lands by Australian settlers who ... settled and pioneered them ... <i>(1962,Waikaka Saga,87</i>)

+## Pioneer

+ <i>n.</i> member of the (Maori) Pioneer Battalion in WW1

+>  The pioneers who got everything into working order were then turned out of their tents bag and baggage to find a new place the best way they could. <i>(Mar 27, 1915,NZ Truth,5</i>)

+>  Today, he says, we wrongly see the Maori Pioneers as somehow being second-class soldiers...
+While there were many Maori serving in the ranks of the Wellington and Auckland infantry battalions, the principal Maori effort in World War I was with the Pioneers. <i>(1995,Mana,No. 10 : 86</i>)

+>  Another welcome additon was made by a detachment of 43 Maori Pioneers lent to assist in the big job.
+The pioneers were great favourites with everybody, splendid toilers, always willing and cheerful; they supplied an inexhaustible fund of drollery and laughter that was sadly missed when they were recalled. <i>(Apr 19, 1997,Listener (New Zealand Listener),32</i>)

+>  Unfortunately, though we could fight likethe Infantry, the Infantry could not diglike us.
+So the Powers that be made usPioneers.
+[Fn.
+The Pioneer Battalion wasformed from the Otago Mounted Rifles andthe Maori Contingent.] <i>(Apr 18, 1917,Chronicles NZEF,II/16 : 78</i>)

+>  [Hdg] With the Maori (Pioneer)Battalion. <i>(Aug 30, 1918,Chronicles NZEF,v/51 : 56</i>)